hans-elliott99/grepvec/examples/grepvec.md

 in its memory correspond to.
 Grepvec takes care to behave similairly to grep in dealing with character encodings.
-If the encoding of a string has been set (e.g., via `iconv`, `Encoding`, or something else), grepvec can treat the string appropriately.
+If the encoding of a string has been set (e.g., via `iconv` or `Encoding`), grepvec can treat the string appropriately.

 In the example below, `pat = "première"` has encoding UTF8 (because that’s the default in my locale) but the string stored in `lat1` has a Latin-1 encoding.
 If the encoding of `lat1` is not identified before it is passed to grepvec or grep, these functions will error because they cannot determine how the characters should be treated.
-Fundamentally, although the UTF8-encode “première” and the Latin-1 version appear identical on our screens, different sequences of bytes are used to represent the strings.
+Fundamentally, although the UTF8-encoded “première” and the Latin-1 version appear identical on our screens, different sequences of bytes are used to represent the strings.